sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 have the value `a`, not `a + b`.
 The solution is to rename the first instance of `sum1` to something unique so that we don't lose our reference to the value `a + b`.
 We can then replace `sum2` with a copy from this new variable.

-Shrimp was able to catch this bug and even produce a counter example that proves that the optimized code produced a different result from the original.
+We implemented the faulty version and ran Shrimp.
+It was able to show that the programs are not equivalent and even produced a counter example to prove this.
 With this information, it is easy to walk through the execution of the code and discover the source of the bug.

-The second bug we tested with can come up when extending CSE to deal with associativity.
+Next we tried extending CSE to deal with associativity.
-It would be nice if the compiler knew that `a + b` is equal to `b + a`.
-The most naïve thing to do is sort the arguments of values when you compare them so that `a + b` is the same value as `b + a`.
+It would be nice if the compiler knew that `a + b` is equal to `b + a` so that it could eliminate more sub expressions.
+The most naïve thing to do is sort the arguments for all expressions when you compare them so that `a + b` is the same value as `b + a`.
 However, this by itself is not enough.
 Testing the following example with Shrimp reveals the problem:
 ```
      sub1: int = sub a b;